mirzafahad/mirzafahad.github.io/_posts/2020-06-26-tflite-stm32-part3.md

 tags: [stm32, tensorflow, c, c++, python, neural netwrok, machine learning, microcontroller]
 comments: true
 ---

-# Running the model on the STM32
-As I mentioned before, I will be using [**32F746GDISCOVERY**](https://www.st.com/en/evaluation-tools/32f746gdiscovery.html) development board and [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) to code.
+As I mentioned before, I will be using [32F746GDISCOVERY](https://www.st.com/en/evaluation-tools/32f746gdiscovery.html) development board and [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) to code.

 Download and install the software if you haven't already.
 Then download this [repo from github](https://github.com/mirzafahad/stm32_tflite_sine).
 You can open this project directly in the STM32CubeIDE by double clicking '**.project**' file.